cybersectroll/SharpPersistSD/README.md

 SharPersist is focused on adding persistency on the local machine.
 SharpPersistSD is focused on backdooring the remote machine so that persistency or code execution can be established later. (i.e persistency to persistency)
 Post backdooring, even a non local admin on the remote machine will be able to regain privileged/SYSTEM persistency/execution if using SCM or REG.
+Hopefully this raises awareness for blueteamers to take notice!

 # Compiled
 Refer to release.